-Secular and sacred unite during Great and Holy Week leading up to the Resurrection of Christ (“Anastasi”) and Easter Sunday.
+Secular and sacred unite during Great and Holy Week leading up to the Resurrection of Christ (“Anastasi”) and Greek Easter Sunday.
 In this week, Orthodox across the globe flock to their parishes to partake in the centuries-old religious rituals that make Easter the most celebrated and venerated holiday of the year.

 Hymns and ecclesiastical (church) chants feature prominently in these sacraments as the “psaltes” (mostly male cantors) accompany the priest who during the liturgy.